datalogics-rswanson/pdf-web-api-clients/pdfprocess.md

 The message body of the HTTP response is a JSON object:

-* _processCode_ (int) is 0 if the request was successful, or a nonzero code identifying the error.
+* [output](https://datalogics-cloud.3scale.net/docs#output) contains base64-encoded data if the request was successful, or information about the error.
-* _output_ (string) contains base64-encoded data if the request was successful, or information about the error.
+* [processCode](https://datalogics-cloud.3scale.net/docs#processCode) is 0 if the request was successful, or a nonzero code identifying the error.

 ### Sample Client